Avoiding 3-Term Geometric Progressions in Hurwitz Quaternions: The quaternion greedy set

 \section{The quaternion greedy set}

-In a similar style to Rankin's argument, we can form a greedy set of quaternions, which we call $G_3^*(\textup{Hur})$, by including quaternions of increasing norm so long as they do not form a geometric progression with elements of smaller norm already included in the set.
-This process begins with including all the unit Hurwitz quaternions of norm 1 and then considers progressively larger norms.
-This set will be well defined since including a particular quaternion of a given norm, $n$, will not create a geometric progression with any other quaternions of norm $n$ since unit ratios are not allowed.
-Therefore, the greedy set will be the same regardless of the order in which quaternions of a given norm are added.
+In Section \ref{Section: Rankin}, we computed an exact formula for the density of the set of Hurwitz quaternions $S(G_3^*(\mathbb{N}_+))$ with norm in Rankin's greedy set $G_3^*(\mathbb{N}_+)$.
+It is natural to consider a different set of Hurwitz quaternions avoiding 3-term geometric progressions that is constructed by a greedy algorithm in a different way.
+Namely, consider the set of Hurwitz quaternions formed by including Hurwitz quaternions of increasing norms so long as they do not form a geometric progression with elements of smaller norms already included in the set.
+This process begins with including all the units, or Hurwitz quaternions of norm 1, and then considers progressively larger norms.
+The set constructed in this way will be well-defined because including a particular quaternion of a given norm, $n$, will not create a geometric progression with any other quaternions of norm $n$ since unit ratios are not allowed.
+We call this set the \emph{quaternion greedy set} and denote it as $G_3^*(Q_\textup{Hur}\setminus\{0\})$.
+The following observation is an immediate consequence of this definition. \begin{proposition} Any Hurwitz quaternion which is not the third term of a 3-term geometric progression is contained in the quaternion greedy set $G_3^*(Q_\textup{Hur}\setminus\{0\})$. \end{proposition} \begin{question} What is the (upper/lower) density of $G_3^*(Q_\textup{Hur}\setminus\{0\})$? \end{question}

+We are not able to answer Question \ref{Question:QuatGreedyDensity} completely.
+However, the following proposition gives a lower bound for the density of $G_3^*(\mathbb{N}_+)$.